ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

 2. **Structure your Python project in a modular fashion**

-    For most of us in Machine Learning or Data Science, our introduction to Python programming is often through Jupyter notebooks.
-That is fine, but for software development, we should learn how to slowly migrate our scripts into a more modular structure.
+    For most of us in Machine Learning or Data Science, our introduction to Python programming is through Jupyter notebooks.
+That is fine for ad-hoc analysis and reporting, but for software development, we should learn how to slowly migrate our scripts into a modules.
 That means pure Python `.py` files, properly directed directories, and well-defined dependencies.

     ![](/assets/png/data-science-swe/2_modularization.png){:width="450px"}
     {: style="text-align: center;"}